Crusading movement: Military orders

 Tyerman argues that the military orders were "crusading's most original contribution to the institutions of medieval Christendom".
 These religious communities followed monastic rules but were committed to armed defence of Christianity.
 The first emerged when the French noble Hugues de Payens and fellow knights pledged to protect pilgrims in the Holy Land.
 Taking the monastic vows of chastity, poverty, and obedience in 1119, they formed a confraternity.
 They became known as the Knights Templar after their headquarters in the former Al-Aqsa Mosque, associated with the Temple of Solomon.

 The idea of warrior-monks aligned with contemporary chivalric and ecclesiastical ideals.
 By c.
 1130, Bernard of Clairvaux praised the Templars as a "new knighthood".
 Their model inspired other groups, especially in borderlands of Latin Christianity.
-In the Holy Land, nursing confraternities became militarized, giving rise to orders such as the Knights Hospitaller, Teutonic Knights, Knights of Saint Thomas, and Lazarists.
-In Iberia, royal patronage supported orders, such as Calatrava, Santiago, Alcántara, and Aviz.
+In the Holy Land, nursing confraternities became militarized, giving rise to orders such as the Knights Hospitaller, and the Teutonic Knights.
+In Iberia, royal patronage supported orders, such as Calatrava, and Aviz.
 In the Baltic, bishops founded the Sword Brothers and the Order of Dobrzyń, both later absorbed by the Teutonic Order.

-Military orders were structured by function: knight-brothers and servientes (military servants} fought; priest-brothers provided spiritual care; nobles could temporarily join for spiritual rewards.
+Military orders were structured by function: knight-brothers and servientes (military servants) fought; priest-brothers provided spiritual care; nobles could temporarily join for spiritual rewards.
 The Templars and Hospitallers grew into transnational institutions, led by elected grand masters and owning estates throughout Western Christendom.
-Their convent networks facilitated the flow of goods and cash, with the Templars especially active in finance.
+Their convent networks facilitated the flow of goods and cash.

 The orders were occasionally criticized for greed, pride, or adopting non-Christian customs.
 After the Crusader states fell, criticism increased because many orders lost their justification for existence.
-The Knights Templar, focused solely on fighting Muslims, faced intense scrutiny.
+The Templars, focused solely on fighting, faced intense scrutiny.
 In 1307, Philip IV of France ordered their mass arrest on charges of apostasy, idolatry, and sodomy.
 Despite the lack of physical evidence, the Order was dissolved at the Council of Vienne in 1312.
-The Hospitallers survived but shifted focus to naval defence in the Mediterranean.
-The Teutonic Knights endured under Habsburg leadership in Germany despite pressures by the Reformation.
+The Hospitallers endured but shifted focus to naval defence in the Mediterranean.
 In Iberia, the military orders gradually secularized, aligning with the crown of Spain and Portugal.
+The Teutonic Knights survived the Reformation under Habsburg leadership in Germany.

 New states

 The crusading movement fostered the creation of new states on the fringes of Latin Christendom.
-The historian Robert Bartlett describes these states as "autonomous replicas, not dependencies, of western and central European polities".
+The historian Robert Bartlett describes them as "autonomous replicas, not dependencies, of western and central European polities".